RPiks/pico-hf-oscillator/README.md

 # Radio transmitters
 Owing to the meager frequency step, it is possible to use 3, 5, or 7th harmonics of generated frequency.
-The practical resolution will be quite the same.
+The practical resolution will be quite the same - far below 1 Hz.
 Such solution completely cover all HF and low band up to 65.8 MHz.

 # For what?
-This is an experimental project of amateur radio class and it is devised by me on the free will base in order to experiment with QRP narrowband digital modes.
+This is an experimental project of amateur radio hobby and it is devised by me in order to experiment with QRP narrowband digital modes.
-I am licensed radio amateur who is extremely keen on experiments in the area of the digital modes on HF.
+I am licensed radio amateur who is keen on experiments in the area of the digital modes on HF.
 My QRZ page is https://www.qrz.com/db/R2BDY

 ![DSC_0269](https://github.com/RPiks/pico-DCO/assets/47501785/dfa3ae65-5ceb-46cb-a4ec-bf7b5defc5ec)